 Actually, it shows the top 3 most popular Halloween candies in each state.
-You might be surprised to find out that the top Halloween candies in your state are not what you thought they were.
+You might be surprised to find out that the top Halloween candy in your state are not what you thought they were.
+Salt water taffy performed much better than expected, for example.
 Don’t worry, we’ve got your back.

 For over 10 years, we’ve been sending tons of bulk candy around the country.
 As the preeminent bulk candy dealers we are, we’ve got a lot of candy sales data to comb through.
 Including some we recently shipped to New York…